 The most famous image of Napoleon Bonaparte has the Emperor astride a rearing horse as he crosses the Alps, bicorne hat firmly in place, arm stretched out in authority hoping nobody notices the entirely unsuitable winter clothing.

-Jacques Louis David painted five such portraits.
-One normally hangs in Upper Belvedere.
+Jacques Louis David painted several such portraits.
+One normally hangs on the first floor in Upper Belvedere.

 The Kiss gets the glory, but take time to view all the permanent displays at this upper palace.

-That innocent little piece of art sitting in one corner might be a Van Gogh.
+That innocent little piece of art sitting in one corner might be a Monet.
+Or a Munch.
 Or a Schiele.
 Or a Rodin.
 To name but a few of the world-famous artists featured there.

 (The view during the Christmas season)